ryo-ngked/data-science-training-2025/Atiqah/README.md

 **Challenges Faced**:
 - Not familiar with the terms
-- Still confuse about the bracket type
+- Still confuse about the bracket type.
+- The tutorial given is more simple and straightforward but the exercise is more complex and confusing

 **Next Steps**:
 - Move on to Lesson 4 and 5